-I’ve gotten several questions lately about folic acid vs. folate, especially during pregnancy.
+I’ve gotten several questions lately about folate and folic acid, especially during pregnancy.
 Folic acid and folate are often used interchangeably and even many doctors will not be able to tell you the difference if you ask.

 The body needs folate, especially during pregnancy and folate is the form found in foods.
 You’ll often hear that folic acid is simply the supplemental form of folate, but there are some key differences.
 Recent research is supporting the fact that folate should be used in place of folic acid.